First-Timer's Guide to the National Federation of the Blind Convention

 FROM THE PRESIDENT

-"I am extremely pleased to welcome you to your very first national convention of the NFB.
-This information will help you better understand the unique role the national convention plays in the life of our Federation.
+"I am delighted to welcome you to your very first national convention of the National Federation of the Blind.
+These pages are a brief overview of our conventions and the unique role that they play in the life of our movement.

 Your presence at convention is important!
-By your presence, you are a part of the largest gathering of blind people held anywhere in the world.
-The Federation needs your ideas and your voice, and you need the strength and knowledge that comes from common association and collective action.
-I hope you come to feel the power and unity of purpose this convention brings to those blind persons who choose to attend."
+Being here means that you are a part of the largest gathering of blind people held anywhere in the world.
+I believe that you can and will benefit from the strength and knowledge that you will gain from the many blind people you will meet at the convention, and the National Federation of the Blind certainly needs your ideas and your voice.
+I hope you come to feel the love, the power, and the unity of purpose this convention brings to blind people and their families who choose to attend."

-The NFB was established in 1940.
+The National Federation of the Blind was established in 1940.
 Representatives from seven states gathered in Wilkes-Barre, Pennsylvania, for the founding convention.
 Those seven states were: California, Illinois, Minnesota, Missouri, Ohio, Pennsylvania, and Wisconsin.

-The founder and first President of the NFB was Dr. Jacobus tenBroek.
-Dr. tenBroek had been mentored in his youth and taught about the importance of self-organization of the blind by Dr. Newel Perry of the California School for the Blind.
-In the early part of the twentieth century, Dr. Perry himself had organized the alumni of the California School for the Blind in order to— as he put it— "escape defeatism and to achieve normal membership in society."
+The founder and first President of the NFB was Dr. Jacobus tenBroek, a blind lawyer born in Canada but raised primarily in California.
+While attending the California School for the Blind, Dr. tenBroek was taught and mentored by Dr. Newel Perry.
+Dr. Perry believed that the only way that the blind would improve their situation, which back then was usually one of poverty and misery, was to come together in organizations and engage in collective action.
+In the early part of the twentieth century, Dr. Perry himself had organized the alumni of the California School for the Blind in order to—as he put it—"escape defeatism and to achieve normal membership in society."

 Dr. tenBroek spent most of his working life in Berkeley teaching at the University of California.
-However, in his early career, during a short teaching stint at the University of Chicago School of Law, he founded the NFB.
+However, in his early career, during a short teaching stint at the University of Chicago School of Law, he founded the National Federation of the Blind.

-Today, the NFB has fifty-two state affiliates: one in each of the fifty states, plus the District of Columbia and Puerto Rico.
+Today, the National Federation of the Blind has fifty-two affiliates: one in each of the fifty states, plus the District of Columbia and Puerto Rico.

 WHAT IS THE FUNCTION OF THE NATIONAL CONVENTION?

-The national convention is held once each year in a location chosen by the President based upon successful negotiations for needed space.
-At this convention, national officers and board members are elected by the general membership, decisions concerning the organization are made, and policies are set for the following year or years.
+The national convention is held once each year in a location chosen by the President based upon successful negotiations for the needed space.
+We are able to negotiate outstanding room and meeting space rates at hotels with many dining options, comprehensive room amenities, and first-rate facilities.
+While a lot happens at the convention, it's important to remember that its primary function is to serve as the governing body for the National Federation of the Blind.
+So, while some of the details in the following pages may seem very technical, it's important for you to understand how the convention works as a governing body so that you can fully participate in selecting the leadership and setting the policy of the organization.
+At the convention, national officers and board members are elected by the general membership, decisions concerning the organization are made, and policies are set for the following year or years.

 "The Convention is the supreme authority of the Federation.
 It is the legislature of the Federation.
 As such, it has final authority with respect to all issues of policy.
 Its decisions shall be made after opportunity has been afforded for full and fair discussion.
 Delegates and members in attendance may participate in all convention discussions as a matter of right.
 Any member of the Federation may make or second motions, propose nominations, and serve on committees; and is eligible for election to office except that only blind members may be elected to the National Board."

 The national convention also has some very practical benefits for attendees.
-Those who are new to blindness as well as parents and teachers of blind children can meet and learn from successful role models and have their expectations raised.
-Friendships can be made and renewed, the latest adaptive technology for the blind may be reviewed, tours of interesting places may be taken, and hope for the future may be kindled.
+Those who are new to blindness and parents and teachers of blind children can meet and learn from successful role models and have their expectations raised.
+Friendships are made and renewed, the latest adaptive technology for the blind is on display, tours of interesting places can be taken in your spare time (if you have any), and hope for the future is kindled.
 The convention is, in a sense, a large family gathering, and has been described by one observer as being analogous to an annual meeting of the Scottish clans.
+This means, of course, in addition to the serious business of the convention, there are lots of opportunities to just have fun.

 HOW BIG IS THE CONVENTION?